djangofan/WebDriverTestingTemplate/README.md

 [Google Example Tests](https://github.com/djangofan/WebDriverTestingTemplate/tree/master/google)

 # Quick Start
-Normally, this project would be ran through the Gradle plugin for Eclipse IDE, but I have tried to make it easier by<br/>
-including a method to run dynamically and directly from the .zip distribution on the command line.
+Normally, this project would be ran through the Gradle plugin for Eclipse IDE, but I have tried to make it easier by including a method to run dynamically and directly from the .zip distribution on the command line.

-To try this project without requiring a Java IDE, just make sure you download Gradle 1.4, configure your GRADLE_HOME<br/> environment variable, add %GRADLE_HOME%\bin to your PATH, and then download the .zip distribution of this<br/> project, unzip it, and run the included <b>root/runProjectMenu.bat</b> script.
+To try this project without requiring a Java IDE, just make sure you download Gradle 1.4, configure your GRADLE_HOME environment variable, add %GRADLE_HOME%\bin to your PATH, and then download the .zip distribution of this project, unzip it, and run the included <b>root/runProjectMenu.bat</b> script.

 # Implemented Features
 <table>